Collection Development Policy

 6. Develop and maintain a high level of enjoyment of good reading for patrons.

-7. Provide multiple copies of a title for which there is obvious demand but limit such duplication subject to the expectation that such demand will decrease and terminate.
+7. Provide multiple copies of a title for which there is obvious demand within reason.

 8. Acquire specialized works to the extent that they are needed by the community.